stevenmccord/learningclj/README.md

 # learningclj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to learn clojure from a beginners point of view.

 ## Usage